paulrougieux/TiMBA/paper/paper.md

 $$g_{I}=\left(1+\gamma_0\left(\frac{I_{t-1}}{A_{t-1}}\right)^\sigma+\left(\alpha_0+\alpha_{1}y^{'}\right)e^{\alpha_{2}y^{'}}\right)$$

 with $I$ as the forest inventory, $A$ as the forest area, $\sigma$ as the elasticity of inventory per unit area, $y^{'}$  as the income per capita, and $\gamma$ and $\alpha$ as exoenous paramters to shift the growth rates.

-[comment]: <> (TH: maybe add some detail on the supply of other fibre pulp and waste paper which are not directly linked to roundwood)

 ### Manufacturing:
 The production of intermediate and end products depends on manufacturing costs and input-output coefficients.
 The calibrated input-output coefficients depict the amount of input of primary or intermediate products to produce one unit of end product.
 The manufacturing costs represent the marginal costs of input, including implicitly costs for labour, energy, capital, and other materials.
 Manufacturing costs are expressed and shifted using the following equations: